juiceboxint/breakpoint-events/README.md

 ## Variables ##

-These are used internally to the plugin, but can be viewed or changed at any time with the `variable` method.
+These are used internally to the plugin.
+They can be viewed or changed at any time with the `variable` method.

 | Variable            | Description
 |:--------------------|:------------